Basic Facts

 • Smoking,

-• Family history of heart disease,
+• Family history of heart disease, especially in 1st degree relatives under the age of 65,

 The two most common tools physicians use to diagnose MI are electrocardiogram (ECG), a noninvasive test that records the electrical activity of the heart, and a blood test (Troponin) that identifies chemicals associated with heart injury.
 Other tests a physician may use include: